JuliaSmoothOptimizers/Krylov.jl/docs/src/preconditioners.md

 # [Preconditioners](@id preconditioners)

 The solvers in Krylov.jl support preconditioners, i.e., transformations that modify a linear systems $Ax = b$ into an equivalent form that may yield faster convergence in finite-precision arithmetic.
-Preconditioning can be used to reduce the condition number of the problem or clusterize its eigenvalues for instance.
+Preconditioning can be used to reduce the condition number of the problem or cluster its eigenvalues or singular values for instance.

-The design of preconditioners is highly dependent on the origin of the problem and most preconditioners need to take application dependent information and structures into account.
+The design of preconditioners is highly dependent on the origin of the problem and most preconditioners need to take application-dependent information and structure into account.
 Specialized preconditioners generally outperform generic preconditioners such as incomplete factorizations.

-The construction of a preconditioner also necessitates a trade-off because we need to apply it at least once per iteration within a Krylov method.
+The construction of a preconditioner necessitates trade-offs because we need to apply it at least once per iteration within a Krylov method.
 Hence, a preconditioner must be constructed such that it is cheap to apply, while also capturing the characteristics of the original system in some sense.

 There exist three variants of preconditioning: